-Торіс Previous Regulation New Regulation Outreach and recruitment obligation Required outreach and positive recruitment as part of a sponsor's AAP, listing 10 activities, of which sponsors were required to undertake a "significant number."
-Clarifies the obligation, so that all sponsors must engage in three outreach and recruitment activities to generate referrals across demographic groups within the relevant recruitment area: Develop and update a list of recruitment sources (examples are included in the new regulation); Identify a contact at each of these sources; Provide recruitment sources with advance notice of apprenticeship openings (preferably 30 days) so they can notify and refer candidates.
-Additionally, for those sponsors required to maintain an affirmative action program (AAP) and who are underutilized in a particular group and must set utilization goals (or otherwise find impediments to EEO for individuals with disabilities), the new regulation requires additional targeted outreach and recruitment activities, including: Sending information regarding apprenticeship opportunities to organizations; local high schools, community colleges, and vocational, career and technical schools; and One Stop Career Centers; Advertising apprenticeship opportunities in appropriate media; Cooperation with local school boards and vocational education systems to develop relationships with pre- apprenticeship programs targeting students from the underutilized groups; and Establishing agreements or partnerships with appropriate organizations to recruit additional qualified individuals for apprenticeship.
+Topic Previous Regulation New Regulation Outreach and recruitment obligation Required outreach and positive recruitment as part of a sponsor's AAP, listing 10 activities, of which sponsors were required to undertake a "significant number."
+Clarifies the obligation, so that all sponsors must engage in three outreach and recruitment activities to generate referrals across demographic groups within the relevant recruitment area: 1.
+Develop and update a list of recruitment sources (examples are included in the new regulation); 2.
+Identify a contact at each of these sources; 3.
+Provide recruitment sources with advance notice of apprenticeship openings (preferably 30 days) so they can notify and refer candidates.
+Additionally, for those sponsors required to maintain an affirmative action program (AAP) and who are underutilized in a particular group and must set utilization goals (or otherwise find impediments to EEO for individuals with disabilities), the new regulation requires additional targeted outreach and recruitment activities, including: 1.
+Sending information regarding apprenticeship opportunities to organizations serving the underutilized groups, which could include community based organizations; local high schools, community colleges, and vocational, career and technical schools; and One Stop Career Centers; 2.
+Advertising apprenticeship opportunities in appropriate media; 3.
+Cooperation with local school boards and vocational education systems to develop relationships with pre- apprenticeship programs targeting students from the underutilized groups; and 4.
+Establishing agreements or partnerships with appropriate organizations to recruit additional qualified individuals for apprenticeship.
 Anti-harassment obligations Included no specific affirmative steps addressing anti-harassment, aside from the general prohibition against discrimination Requires the following actions to ensure that apprentices are not harassed because of their race, color, religion, national origin, sex, sexual orientation, age, genetic information, or disability: 1.
 Provide anti-harassment training to all individuals connected with the administration and operation of the program, including apprentices, that includes: a statement that harassing conduct will not be tolerated; a definition of harassment and types of conduct that constitute unlawful behavior; and information on how to file a complaint alleging harassment 2.
 Making all facilities and apprenticeship activities available without regard to any of the protected bases; and 3.
 Establishing and implementing procedures for handling and resolving complaints